CEIAG: The Law, Statutory Duty and Statutory Guidance

 To read more about policy, you may wish to visit the Careers England website (www.careersengland.org.uk) where you’ll find detailed independent Policy Commentaries and Policy Briefing Notes which will enable you to read more about the Government's policies for careers guidance in schools and colleges, as well as views on how well or otherwise the duty is being implemented.
 These include, for example, Careers England's Policy Commentary 23 on the important Ofsted Thematic Survey of careers guidance, published in September 2013: Ofsted (2013) Going in the Right Direction?
 Careers Guidance in Schools from September 2012

 The House of Commons Education Select Committee, in January 2013, recommended that all schools should be required to work towards a nationally validated and dedicated CEIAG Award.
-Whilst the Quality in Careers Consortium has continued to advocate that this recommendation from the Select Committee should be implemented by the Department for Education, we welcomed the March 2015 revision to the DfE Statutory Guidance for schools which recommends that schools should work towards the Quality in Careers Standard nationally validated CEIAG Quality Award.
-Now that the Quality in Careers Standard has replaced the earlier 12 individually named awards, we expect the Statutory Guidance to be amended to reflect this fact.
+Whilst the Quality in Careers Consortium has continued to advocate that this recommendation from the Select Committee should be implemented by the Department for Education, we have welcomed the April 2017 revision to the DfE Statutory Guidance for schools which recommends that schools should work towards the Quality in Careers Standard which is now the single national CEIAG quality award.

 With over 1100 schools and colleges voluntarily working towards or holding the Quality in Careers Standard already, we commend, to every Head Teacher/College Principal and school/college governing body, our belief that the statutory duty on schools and colleges to secure independent careers guidance for pupils and students will be most effective when these three elements coexist in a school or college: